dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/06-July-2023/sl-revamp-beta.md

 - **Enhanced efficiency**: With the dbt Semantic Layer, data teams can create and update metrics using a new set of validations that make defining and iterating on metrics efficient.
 The streamlined development workflows makes it simpler for a data team to serve large organizations with broad data needs.

-- **Accessible data**: Defining common metrics and dimensions and making them joinable, makes access simpler for users with less expertise in the specifics of a companies data modeling work.
+- **Accessible data**: Defining common metrics and dimensions and making them joinable, makes access simpler for users with less expertise in the specifics of a company's data modeling work.
 This creates opportunities to leverage data insights, fostering collaboration and driving innovation in a more inclusive data environment.

 By bringing these enhancements to the dbt Semantic Layer, we enable organizations of all sizes and industries to leverage the power of semantics in their data workflows.